 Here you can find a collection of six of Barack and Michelle’s seminal speeches delivered between 2004 and 2016.
 You can study the transcripts and listen to the speeches by clicking the links inside this Body of Work.
 (NB If you decide to use this collection for your Individual Oral you should use either Barack’s or Michelle’s speeches – not both – as your Body of Work must consist of texts by the same named author.

 Towards Assessment: Individual Oral

-Either Michelle or Barack’s speeches would make ideal texts to use in this assessed activity.
-They connect very well to two Global Issues: Beliefs, Values and Education or Politics, Power and Justice.
-You could pair them successfully with a number of extracts from your literary texts when characters are trying to persuade one another or set out their viewpoints in a persuasive way.
+Either Michelle or Barack Obama’s speeches (but not both) would make ideal texts to use in this assessed activity.
+They connect very well to a variety of Global Issues such as Beliefs, Values and Education or Politics, Power and Justice.
+You could pair them successfully with a number of extracts from your literary texts, particularly when writers have characters speak powerfully in plays or when a character promotes a particular viewpoint.
+Alternatively, you could study the themes and issues brought up in these speeches (for example, fatherhood, motherhood, black history, aspiration – there are many more) and present them alongside similar issues in a literary work of your choice.
 Speak to your teacher about your ideas; the list below is not exhaustive:

 - Shakespeare’s The Merchant of Venice – in Act 4 Scene 1 Portia delivers a powerful speech to try and persuade Shylock to be merciful.

 - Shaw’s Pygmalion – when Doolittle uses every rhetorical trick in the book to get money out of Higgins in Act 2.